Biocodz-98/AltSchool-Assignment/readme.md

 # AltSchool Assignment

-This is a simple HTML/CSS website project
+This is a simple HTML/CSS website project about myself and what i can do